-Sanderling Calidris alba
+Sanderling

 The Sanderling is one species of shorebird that I just don't have that much experience with.
-I can go years without recording a single bird and then one year, there can several dozens.
-This species is not that common at Cheyenne Bottoms, only a few hundred have been recorded during a good year by the International Shorebird Survey.
+I can go years without recording a single bird and then one year, there can dozens.
+This species is not that common at Cheyenne Bottoms, only a little over one hundred have been recorded during a good year by the International Shorebird Survey.